thibka/mediatrigger/README.md

 var mediaTrigger = new MediaTrigger(
     {
         media: audio,
-        logs: false, // If set to true, the console will log on time the name of each trigger
         precision: 20, // The lower the value, the more precise it will be.
 You probably shouldn't go under 15 though.
         triggers: [
             {
                 triggerTime: 2.5, // In seconds
-                name: "Intro", // Optional
                 action: function(){
                     // ...
                 }